Code of Conduct and School Rules

 5 Demerit Points or more | Level Discipline Master/Form Teachers will counsel student and parents will be informed. |

-8 Demerit Points or more | Year Head/Year Master will counsel student and parents will be informed.
+8 Demerit Points or more | Year Head will counsel student and parents will be informed. |

-10 Demerit Points or more | Family Conference with School Leaders
+10 Demerit Points or more | Family Conference with School Leaders. |

 Offences